 Formed by Dempsey & Hyndman in High School in 1994, the band have to date released six Top 10 gold and platinum studio albums, a double album of B-sides, a double Best -Of album, a DVD, a live album, a video collection, three e.p’s, a book and too many singles to mention.

-Occupying a unique place in the musical landscape, the band have sold over half a million records in Australia alone and continue to make fiercely original and challenging records attracting what has been described as a cult- like following, while also gaining new and loyal listeners with each release.
+Occupying a unique place in the musical landscape, the band are heading towards sales close to a million records in Australia alone and continue to make fiercely original and challenging records attracting what has been described as a cult- like following, while also gaining new and loyal listeners with each release.

 In 1996, Something for Kate signed to Murmur Records, an offshoot of Sony Music which was their home for 10 years.
 During this time the band toured endlessly throughout Australia as well as the US, Europe & Japan.
 They have toured with everyone from Death Cab for Cutie to David Bowie playing many major festivals also.
 They have been nominated for 16 ARIAS (Australian Record Industry Awards), achieved 6 platinum and gold selling albums, 5 Top 10 albums, taken out numerous awards for Best Live Band, Best Male Vocalist, Best Album, Best single from Rolling Stone Magazine, the Australian Music Industry Critics Awards,The Age Newspaper, Triple J to name just a few.

 Having completed their contract with Sony Music, in 2008 after touring for their final release for the Sony label,The Murmur Years – The Best of Something for Kate 1996-2007, the band signed to EMI/Capitol Records Australia.
 And in 2009, singer /guitarist Paul Dempsey commenced a solo career in addition to his work with Something for Kate and subsequently released his first solo album, Everything is True.
 The album was highly successful in Australia, entering the charts in the top 5 upon it’s release, surpassing gold status and being declared Album of the Year by iTunes amongst many other accolades.